johanfleming/hansel/README.md

 ### System Prompt

 Located at `~/.hansel/system_prompt.txt`.
-This controls how ChatGPT responds:
+This controls how the AI advisor responds:

 ```
 You are a senior system architect helping Claude implement a software project.